 Moving data into the cloud

-Since many companies are finding it difficult to employ sufficient numbers of data science staff, many will be turning to the cloud as a non-physical processing platform, therefore reducing their reliance on data centers.
+Since many companies are finding it difficult to employ sufficient numbers of data and business analytics staff, many will be turning to the cloud as a non-physical processing platform, therefore reducing their reliance on data centers.

 One upside to this is that the companies will not be locked into contracts to physical equipment.
 It also reduces spending and gives the users greater flexibility and access to data.